saitech-org/wapp/README.md

 ## Defining Endpoints

-Endpoints in Wapp are classes that handle API requests for your models.
-You can use auto-generated endpoints or create custom ones.
+Endpoints are classes that handle API requests for your models.
+You can let Wapp auto-generate CRUD endpoints or define custom ones.

-### Creating Endpoints
+### Creating a Custom Endpoint

-You can create an endpoint by extending `WappEndpoint`.
-Here's the basic structure:

 ```python
 from wapp.core import Wapp